nolan-archie/Mem/README.md

 This installs all necessary packages for networking, asynchronous requests, memory storage, and sensor management.

-Mainmi communicates with GitHub’s AI inference service using a personal access token.
+Mem communicates with GitHub’s AI inference service using a personal access token.
 To get one, log in to your GitHub account, open Developer Settings, go to Personal Access Tokens, and create a new token (classic or fine-grained).
 Make sure “read:packages” and “inference:write” permissions are enabled.

 Once your token is created, set it as an environment variable so the system can use it securely without editing the code.